 TORONTO — Many Christian leaders are predicting the greatest harvest of souls in history is upon us, or will soon be.
-Several thousand people gathered in Toronto this past week to ask God how can they best prepare to take part in this great revival.
+Several thousand people gathered in Toronto earlier this year to ask God how can they best prepare to take part in this great revival.
 And they heard how every believer can help bring it about.

 The location was the church where the revival known as the Toronto Blessing started in 1994.